Bedrock-OSS/bedrock-wiki/docs/documentation/aim-assist.md

 ## Activating via Script API or Commands

-You can activate a custom aim assist preset on a player using the `/aimassist` command through scripts:
+You can activate a custom Aim Assist preset on a player using the `/aimassist` command through scripts:

 ```js
 player.runCommand("aimassist set @s 60 10 16 angle yourpack:your_preset");